rafasoares/cancancan-wiki/Authorizing-controller-actions.md

 ## authorize_resource

-Adding `authorize_resource` will make a before filter which calls `authorize!`, passing the resource instance variable if it exists.
+Adding `authorize_resource` will install a `before_action` callback that calls `authorize!`, passing the resource instance variable if it exists.
 If the instance variable isn't set (such as in the index action) it will pass in the class name.
 For example, if we have a `ProductsController` it will do this before each action.

 ```ruby
 authorize!(params[:action].to_sym, @product || Product)